dipeshrath/cd3-automation-toolkit-workshop/cd3-automation-toolkit/create-resources-cli/create-resources-cli.md

     Note: Please check the tenancyconfig.properties file for prefix information

-1. Add the Excel file path for "cd3file" parameter.
-You can find a file in below location.
+1. Add the previously filled Excel file under any location inside the container.

+2. Open below file

     ```
-    /cd3user/tenancies/<prefix>_setUpOCI.properties
+    /cd3user/tenancies/<prefix>/<prefix>_setUpOCI.properties
     ```
+3. Add the Excel file path under ```cd3file``` parameter.

-2. Set below parameter to *create_resources*, since we are creating new resources, and not modifying any existing ones.
+4. Set ```workflow_type``` to *create_resources*, since we are creating new resources.

-    ```
-    workflow_type = create_resources
-    ```

-3. Save the file.
+5. Save the file.

 ## Task 2: Execute setUpOCI.py

+1.
+     >**Note:**
-1. Run setUpOCI.py script to create the Terraform files for our resources.
+     setUpOCI.py script generates the Terraform files for the resources.

-2. Navigate to below path and execute the command.
+    To run setUpOCI.py script, Navigate to below path and execute the command.

     ```
     cd /cd3user/oci_tools/cd3_automation_toolkit/
     python setUpOCI.py /cd3user/tenancies/<prefix>/<prefix>_setUpOCI.properties
     ```

 ## Task 3: Generate terraform files and create our resources in OCI

 1. Select option 1 from *setUpOCI.py* output menu.

-    >**Note:** Identity--> 1: Add/Modify/Delete Compartments.
+    ```Identity--> 1: Add/Modify/Delete Compartments```

+     >**Note:** Since we are creating all resources in the *cd3compartment*, we should first create the compartment in OCI and run fetch compartments again.
+This way the variables file has the *compartment* entry and other resources can be created in it.

 2. Navigate to identity directory under home region directory after Terraform files are created.